How to Write a Letter in Spanish: Formal and Informal Letters [With Key Phrases]

 - Le agradezco… (Thank you for…)

-- Me dirijo a ustedes para solicitar mayor información sobre… (I am writing to ask for further information on…)
+- Me dirijo a ustedes para solicitar mayor información sobre… (I am writing to you to ask for further information on…)

 - Les ruego que me envíen… (Please send me…)